 My name is Randolph West, and I am an actor, filmmaker, musician, author, and technologist based in Calgary, Alberta, Canada.
-If you’re looking for my blogs, click here for personal, and here for SQL Server.
+You can find out what I’m thinking on my personal blog, or SQL Server blog.

 Randolph West Gravatar